Skip to Content

 Comfortable Walking Shoes

-You probably will not be able to drive on your trip, so that means a lot of travel on your two feet.
-Invest in a comfortable pair of walking shoes that will last the entire trip, and break them in before you leave to avoid blisters.
+You probably will not be able to drive on your trip, so that means a lot of walking.
+Invest in a comfortable pair of walking shoes that will last the entire trip and break them in before you leave to avoid blisters.

 Medical Kit

-We’ve detailed what a complete medical kit should include in the downloadable mission trip packing list.
+We’ve detailed what a complete medical kit should include in this downloadable mission trip packing list.

 Spare Glasses and Contacts